darkquasar07/BTech-project-2025/README.md

 1. **Empirical Equivalent-Circuit Model**
 2. **Data-Driven ANN Model**

-The data-driven model is trained and validated on measured S-parameter datasets under two distinct biasing conditions, and their performance is evaluated in terms of accuracy, extrapolation capability, and inference speed.
+The data-driven model is trained and validated on measured S-parameter datasets under two distinct biasing conditions, and it's performance is evaluated in terms of accuracy, extrapolation capability, and inference speed.

 ---